dream-1ab/nur_cn_news_scrappy/README.md

 ### How to use?

 1. clone this project
-2. install crawlee through `pip install 'crawlee[beautifulsoup]'`
+2. install crawlee through `uv sync`
-3. run program.py file for example: `python3 ./program.py`
+3. run program.py file for example: `uv run ./src/program.py`

 ### what if I want to run some stage of this program?